Kotlin/KEEP/proposals/KEEP-0458-power-assert-explanation.md

 This means that existing users of Power-Assert will see an improvement to diagram rendering even if the called function is not annotated with `@PowerAssert`.

+If the `CallExplanation` class is not present during compilation, the compiler plugin will fall back to generating a compile-time `String` diagram as it does today.
+This means there are three types of call-site transfomrations that are performed by the Power-Assert compiler plugin: `CallExplanation` for annotated functions, `CallExplanation`-based `String` diagrams when the runtime library is present, and compile-time `String` diagrams when the runtime library is not present.

 # Advanced

 ## Runtime Dependency